Document management system best practices

 Emailing files is the most common way to share files with others.
 Mailing or FedEx-ing your documents are other common (slow and expensive) ways to share working documents.
 Companies run into having methods of sharing documents with clients or colleagues that are unsecure, expensive, and unreliable in most cases.

 Once a file has been uploaded to the portal, a notification email is sent to the receiver notifying him/her that a document has been uploaded for access.
 The receiver then logs into the portal using their username and password to gain access to the data provided.
 The receiver can also upload files to your office for quick access.
-Files being transferred to/from SecureDrawer are encrypted at 256-bit AES encryption.
+Files being transferred to/from Revver are encrypted at 256-bit AES encryption.

 7. Securing Data in Transit and at Rest

 In most offices that begin the paperless process, the question arises, “How secure are my documents?”
 Offices that have made the decision to go paperless are realizing that their folders and files can be easily manipulated and deleted because of the lack of security that is in place on the file structure they have created.
-Security is arguably the most important aspect of document management system best practices.
+Security is arguably the most important aspect of document management best practices.

 Most of the time these problems are due to the use of Microsoft Windows’ folder structures and the lack of file encryption or knowledge of how to encrypt the files.